praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 Make sure that this hit occurs when you scroll down to the New Arrivals section of the home page of the site.
 When you first load the home page the request shouldn't be made, but after you scroll down and the section comes into view, the hit should fire with the specified values.

-1. Open the [We.Retail site](https://aem.enablementadobe.com/content/we-retail/us/en.html) in your Chrome browser, make sure you are at the top of the home page, then click the Debugger icon to open the Adobe Experience Cloud Debugger.
+1. Open the [We.Retail site](https://aem.enablementadobe.com/content/we-retail/us/en.html) in your [!DNL Chrome] browser, make sure you are at the top of the home page, then click the [!UICONTROL Debugger] icon to open the [!DNL Adobe Experience Cloud Debugger].
-1. Open the Analytics tab and expand the hit for your report suite.
+1. Open the [!UICONTROL Analytics] tab and expand the hit for your report suite.

    Notice the normal page view hit for the home page with the page name and other elements, but nothing in eVar3 or prop3.

    ![](/help/assets/analytics-debuggerpageview.png)

-1. With the Debugger open, scroll down on your site until you can see the New Arrivals section.
+1. With the [!DNL Debugger] open, scroll down on your site until you can see the New Arrivals section.
-1. View the Debugger again.
-Another Analytics hit should appear.
+1. View the [!DNL Debugger] again.
+Another [!DNL Analytics] hit should appear.

    This hit should have the parameters associated with the `s.tl()` hit that you set up, namely: